 You can have as many file upload questions in your survey as you would like, however each question can accept only one uploaded file.
 Files uploaded can be up to 100MB.
 For security reasons, executable files (such as those ending in .exe) are not permitted.

 File Upload Options

-To set this requirement, select Content Validation in the question editing pane and choose the appropriate Content Type.
+To set this requirement, select Add validation in the question editing pane and choose the appropriate content type.